nodejs/node/doc/guides/adding-new-napi-api.md

 # Contributing a new API to N-API

-N-API is Node.js's next generation ABI-stable API for native modules.
+N-API is the next-generation ABI-stable API for native modules.
 While improving the API surface is encouraged and welcomed, the following are a set of principles and guidelines to keep in mind while adding a new N-API API.